 Class Final Maturity Date

-A-1 June 15, 2017
+A-1 August 15, 2018

-A-2a October 15, 2019
+A-2a November 16, 2020

-A-2b October 15, 2019
+A-2b November 16, 2020

-A-3 August 16, 2021
+A-3 September 15, 2022

-A-4 November 15, 2021
+A-4 April 17, 2023

-В October 16, 2023
+В December 16, 2024

 Upon any prepayment in full of a receivable, the Contract Value of that receivable will be reduced to zero.
 This results in an increase to the targeted principal distribution amount for the related payment date equal to the full Contract Value of the prepaid receivable.
-However, in circumstances where the Contract Value of the prepaid receivable exceeded its outstanding principal balance, the principal collected through the prepayment will be less than the resulting increase to the targeted principal distribution amount roughly equal to the excess of the receivable's Contract Value over its outstanding principal balance immediately prior to the prepayment.
+However, in circumstances where the Contract Value of the prepaid receivable exceeded its outstanding principal balance, the principal collected through the prepayment will be less than the resulting increase to the targeted principal distribution amount by an amount roughly equal to the excess of the receivable's Contract Value over its outstanding principal balance immediately prior to the prepayment.
 This will generally happen when the annual percentage rate of the prepaid receivable was greater than the specified discount rate used to calculate its Contract Value.
 It may also result from early payments on simple interest receivables.
 See "The Receivables Pool."